Dictionary » Negative Words » Conflict – Meaning, Definition, Synonyms and Antonyms

 Meanings of Conflict

 Conflict can mean a mental struggle, a clash between individuals or groups, or a state of opposition between ideas or interests.
 As a verb, it means to be in opposition or to clash.
-It’s often used in contexts involving tension, disputes, war, or inner turmoil.
+It’s often used in contexts involving tension, disputes, war, workplace disagreements, or inner turmoil.

 Definition